ChrstphrHll/npc_gen/students/Asten Alavara.md

 year: 6
 guild: Fiesn
 partyID: 87
+tags:
+- Gnome
+- Wizard
+- Diplomacy
+- 6th
+- Fiesn
 ---
 # Asten Alavara
 ---
 ### Description
 - 6th year Gnome Wizard in Fiesn
-- straight brunette hair that's hanging down to their back, Hazel eyes, and Light Tan skin
+- straight brunette hair that's hanging down to their back, Pale Brown eyes, and Light Tan skin
 - Is Mellow and Oppressed, and has Integrity as their ideal

 ### Organizations